Major donors; they’re white, over 60 and male right? Wrong!

 If there isn’t any anti-racism work and efforts to create a more diverse culture in your organisation, why the heck not?

 Why would donors of colour want to support you when you’ve got an all white board of trustees?
-Denitra Griffin, CEO, Always Giving Back Foundation spoke recently on how donors are getting more sophisticated – a diverse board is a small signal you’re taking diversity seriously
+Denitra Griffin, CEO, Always Giving Back Foundation speak on how donors are getting more sophisticated – a diverse board is a small signal you’re taking diversity seriously.

 And if your fundraising team is white?
-I’m not proud of having managed a team of 20 fundraisers in my career, 19 of who were white.
+I’m not proud of at one point having managed a team of 20 fundraisers in my career, 19 of who were white.
 I wanted it to change but didn’t do anything practical to make this happen.
 Take active steps in your recruitment to make your team more diverse.
 This guide from fundraising specialist Dana Segal gives top tips on this.
-Barnardos are recruiting two fundraisers of colour because it’s the right thing to do to become more inclusive, but also because it will diversify not only their team but their donors.
+It’s the right thing to do to become more inclusive, but it will diversify not only your team but your major donors.